Trzy Korony: Geography

 The Trzy Korony summit is one of the most popular tourist destinations in the Pieniny Mountains.
-The observation deck hangs over a 500 m precipice, with a near perfect view of the Dunajec river gorge and the vast area of the Pieniny National Park, the Tatra Mountains, Beskid Sądecki, Gorce Mountains and Beskid Żywiecki.
-In good weather one can see as far as Babia Góra, 63 km away.
+The observation deck hangs over a 500 m precipice, with a view of the Dunajec river gorge and the vast area of the Pieniny National Park, the Tatra Mountains, Beskid Sądecki, Gorce Mountains and Beskid Żywiecki.
+With clear weather conditions, one can see as far as Babia Góra, 63 km away.

 The Three Crowns was originally called simply Pieniny.
 In 1834 (during the reign of Austria-Hungary) a German name Kronenberg appeared in documents (translated into Polish as the Crown).
 The current name took hold at around 1860.
 The Three Crowns massif contains at least 7 species of rare plants which cannot be found anywhere else in Pieniny, including the endemic species of Pieniny dandelion (already extinct), and Złocień Zawadzkiego.
 Besides them, there are numerous and rare lime-loving species of rock plants including Rozchodnik wielki – a host for a caterpillar of rare Pieniny Apollo butterfly.